albert-ntiri/guess_that_number/README.md

 At this point, I was able to run the game successfully without any major bugs preventing a full game from being played.
 From there, I went back and relooked at everything, searching for ways to make it better, more efficient, and more reliable.
 In this step, I identified operations I was performing multiple times in different places and turned them into methods.
 I also discovered opportunities to add new attributes that simplified the logic of some of the methods, making them more clean and readable.
 I also cleaned up the pages but separating the header into its own class and made the decision to move all of the text to a centralized location instead of hardcoding it in various places.
 This resulted in the Number, Header, and AppText classes.

 ## Testing
 Testing was a major component of developing this application.
-I tested it manually, which included a series of steps, starting from the micro-level and gradually increasing the scope.
+I initially tested it manually, and then created unit tests to speed up subsequent testing after changes, which included a series of steps, starting from the micro-level and gradually increasing the scope.

 ### Unit Testing
 At the lowest level, I verified each individual piece of functionality one by one to make sure it was working.
 This included every attribute and method of each class.
 If a method was not behaving as expected, I sometimes converted it into a function outside of the class to get it working before returning to the method.